 Providing a summer filled with Christ-centered relationship building and high-quality learning are the primary building blocks in bridging the achievement gap in Milwaukee.

-To learn about volunteer opportunities available with St. Marcus' summer school program, please contact Erin Johnson at [email protected] or 414-416-7541.
+To learn about volunteer opportunities available with St. Marcus' summer school program, please contact Becky Sappington at email@example.com or 262-844-4977.